fleetdm/fleet/handbook/security-policies.md

 Fleet requires all workforce members to comply with the encryption policy, such that:

-1. All Fleet-owned workstations must be encrypted, enforced by the IT and/or security team.
+1. The storage drives of all Fleet-owned workstations must be encrypted, enforced by the IT and/or security team.

 2. Confidential data must be stored in a manner that supports user access logs.